MURDriverless/Stereo_SynthPOC/readme.md

 # Stereo_SynthPOC
-Currently used as a playground for testing and benchmarking of the stereo pipeline, as well as clean up of code
+Currently used as a playground for testing and benchmarking of the stereo pipeline, as well as clean up of code.

+**Will be removed in the future once integrated with original repo**

 ## Requirements/Compiled with
  - `CUDA` 10.0